Aeroflot Flight 3739 (1988): Hijacking

-In addition to Zharkaya, fatalities among hostages included three passengers (two women aged 69 and 70, and one man aged 24) who were accidentally killed during the storming of the aircraft.
-About twenty passengers were injured (thirty-six according to another estimate); fourteen of them were injured severely.
+In addition to Zharkaya, fatalities among the hostages included three passengers (two women, aged 69 and 70, and a 24 year old man) who were accidentally killed during the storming of the aircraft.
+About twenty passengers were injured (thirty-six according to another estimate).
+Fourteen passengers were severely injured.

 Aftermath

-The two oldest surviving Ovechkins, Igor and Olga, were tried on September 6, 1988, and sentenced to eight and six years in prison, respectively.
-While in prison, Olga gave birth to her daughter Larisa.
-Subsequently, Olga was beaten to death by her boyfriend on June 8, 2003.
+The two oldest surviving Ovechkins, Igor and Olga, were tried on 6 September 1988, and sentenced to eight and six years in prison, respectively.
+While in prison, Olga Ovechkina gave birth to a daughter, Larisa.
+Olga was beaten to death by her boyfriend on 8 June 2003.

 In the aftermath of the hijacking, the norms of Soviet airport security were revised and the safety of hostages was prioritised.
 The revised practices prevented deaths, particularly during the 1988 Ordzhonikidze bus hijacking and the 1990 Soviet aircraft hijackings.

-Zharkaya, who tried to appease the hijackers but was ultimately killed by one of them, received the Order of the Red Banner posthumously.
+Zharkaya, who had tried to appease the hijackers but was ultimately killed by one of them, received the Order of the Red Banner posthumously.

 In popular culture

-The incident was adapted into the 1999 film Mama by Russian director Denis Yevstigneyev.
+The incident was adapted into the 1999 film Mother by Russian director Denis Yevstigneyev.